My Basic Training Poem to My Son

-Eight weeks doesn’t seem all that long.
-That final day comes that I say “goodbye and be strong”.
+Eight weeks doesn’t seem that long, till that final day comes and I say “goodbye and be strong”.

-Lackland is happening, you will soon pay your dues.
-I attend “the parent talk” from your superiors” before dropping leaving you at CMH and facing my empty nest blues.
+Lackland is happening, you’ll soon pay your dues.
+I attend “the parent talk” before facing my empty nest blues.

 I know the great things this new journey will bring.
-I’m obsessing and waiting for my phone to ring.
+I’m obsessing and waiting for my iPhone to ring.

 Week one has gone by, the days are moving slow.
-I keep my cell phone constantly attached to me as you know!
+I keep my phone attached to me, as you know!

-It’s now been 2 weeks and I’m still awaiting your address, but the phone never rings and I still cannot rest.
+It’s now been two weeks and I’m still awaiting your address.
+But the phone never rings and I still cannot rest.

-Finally one day, from your dad I get a text.
+Finally one day, from your dad I got a text.
 It finally contained that all important address.

 I fired off a letter that very same day.
-I am very fearful of the wrong things I might say.
+And I’m fearful of the wrong things I might say.

-That first letter arrived saying that “it’s been tough”.
-As I read those words, it makes the distance more rough.
+The first letter arrived, you said “it’s been tough”.
+As I read those words, it made the distance more rough.

 The days drag on and with my phone I’m obsessed.
-Three weeks gone by, no call to relieve this distress.
+Three weeks gone by, I still feel distressed.

-Life as a soldier’s mom is a daily worry in my gut.
+Life as an airman’s mom is a daily worry in my gut.
 Sometimes my emotions make me feel like a nut.

 I hope you know you have all my support.
 My love and my pride will never fall short.

-You come home in five weeks near my birthday, a gift that will be.
-This time away at basic training will be just a memory.
+You come home in five weeks.
+A gift that’ll be.
+This time at basic training will only be a memory.